+We’ve helped people from all kinds of financial situations.

-The only regret I have is that I didn’t make the case strong enough to get even more people to have an experience like James!
+The only regret I have is that I didn’t make the case strong enough to get even more people to have an experience like James and Frank!

-Millions watched my video about RYCEY, but only about 15,000 joined!
+Millions watched my video about RYCEY, but only about 14,000 joined!